pandathetech/freeCodeCamp-ResponsiveWebDesign/README.md

 # freeCodeCamp-Responsive-Web-Design
-This repository contains five coding projects I did to obtain my Responsive Web Design certification from freeCodeCamp.
+This repository contains five coding projects from freeCodeCamp.